WELCOME TO RADIANT LIFE ACADEMY

 The lost and found box is located in the office.
 Items will be kept for one week and then discarded or given away.
 Please label all items to avoid potential loss.

 Students are required to wear uniforms on all school days unless notified otherwise.
 All shirts must have a Radiant Life Academy logo on them.
 Jackets or sweaters worn inside of the classroom must have a school logo.
 Jackets and sweaters worn outside of the classroom are not required to have a school logo.

 Girls are to wear: Navy or khaki skirts, shorts, skorts, or pants with maroon, navy blue, pink or light blue tops.
 The tops must have a collar.
 Belts are to be worn if loops are present.
 Shoes are to be clean and comfortable.
 Shorts should be worn under the skirts.
-Hair should be neat, out of the face, not distracting and original hair color.
+Hair should be neat, out of the face, not distracting and NATURAL hair color.
 Body piercings are prohibited, one set of earrings is permitted.

 -Socks are to be white, navy, black or pink.
 Shoes are to be black, navy, gray, or white.

 No tattoos or drawings (washable or permanent) on the body, no body piercings.
 No sandals, boots, or flip flops allowed.
 Anything else determined by the administration to be a hindrance to learning, or a distraction to others.

 EXTRA CLOTHING FOR PRESCHOOL

 An extra change of clothes should be in your child’s backpack at school daily.
 This should include an outfit, undergarments and socks placed in a Ziploc bag with your child’s name marked on the outside.

 Education is not limited to the four walls of the classroom.
 Teachers may choose to take their class to on-site locations for firsthand experiences.
 Completion and approval of an Application for Field Trip is required for all field trips.
 Preschool students will not participate in off-campus field trips.